promplate/py-docs/docs/index.md

     1. **Importing an LLM is optional.** If you only use `promplate` as a templating engine, running `pip install promplate` needs ***no dependency***.
     2. **Chaining nodes is simply adding them together.**
-       We believe that nice debug printing is a must for developpment experience.
+       We believe that nice debug printing is a must for development experience.
        So, with some magic behind the scenes, **if you `#!py print(chain)`, you will get `#!jsx </reply/> + </translate/>`.**
        This is useful if you have a lot of prompt templates and always use `print` to debug.